build-on-aws/content/tutorials/application-integration-patterns/point-to-point-messaging-with-sqs/index.md

 Open the file lib\point-to-point-example-stack.ts.

-You can see that the CDK template has already added a few import statements, including `aws-cdk-lib/aws-sqs` in a comment.
-This is convenient, as we don't have to add it manually anymore.

-Remove the comment symbols `//` in front of the `import` line so that the first three lines of the file look like this:
+Depending on the template version, CDK may already have added a few import statements, including `aws-cdk-lib/aws-sqs` in a comment.
+If this is the case, remove the comment symbols `//` in front of `import * as sqs from 'aws-cdk-lib/aws-sqs'`, otherwise add it yourself, so that the first three lines of the file look like this:

 ```typescript
 import * as cdk from 'aws-cdk-lib';